inikulin/time-limit-promise/README.md

  - You can both reject and resolve promises on timeout
  - You can provide custom value with which promise will be rejected or resolved on timeout
  - Unrefs promise timer, so it will not block your app from exit.
- - Uses Promise implementation of the passed promise, no external implementation dependencies, no global Promise dependencies
+ - Uses `Promise` implementation of the passed promise: no external implementation dependencies, no global `Promise` dependencies

 ## Install
 ```